orioninsight/de-project/terraform/TERRAFORM_README.md

    terraform init
    ```

-8. Variables that can be changed are ingestion_lambda_name and ingestion_lambda_handler
+8. Variables that can be changed are ingestion_lambda_handler
-   - the folder structure should be src/ingestion_lambda/:ingestion_lambda.py.
-   - ingestion_lambda_name should match your lambda file name (without .py suffix)
-   - ingestion_lambda_handler should match the defined handler function e.g. ingestion_lambda.lambda_handler
+   - ingestion_lambda_handler should match the defined handler function e.g. handler.example_handler

+9. ingestion lambda files should reside in src/ingestion_lambda/

-9. Run:
+10. Run:
  ```bash
    terraform plan
    terraform apply